maurymarkowitz/ParseVideoFilename/USAGE.md

 :Contains the movie's imdb code, if found.

 season
 :Contains the season number if this is a TV show and a season number was found.
 Season and episode numbers are sometimes entered as Roman numberals or spelled out like "season one".
-These values will be converted to
+These values will be converted to digits.

 disk
 :Disk number from a collection.
 Similar to season.